Targets of the plan

 - The Family Violence Multi-Agency Risk Assessment and Management Framework (MARAM) tool and practice guidance for perpetrators is under development and will provide workforces across a range of specialisations with the tools to work safely with perpetrators of family violence to maintain engagement and support change.

 - Victoria Police has rolled out 31 Family Violence Investigation Units across the state to work with high risk family violence cases, and improve the safety of victim survivors through police responses.
 This is supported with tools to help identify risk and prioritise interventions.

 - There are 5 specialist family violence courts opening through 2019-20 which prioritise safety, support and service along with built facilities that provide safe and secure environments for victim survivors and families.
 All specialist family violence courts include specialist Magistrates, larger multi-disciplinary teams of operational staff, practitioners, partner agencies and other court-based services to deliver a coordinated response.

-- Family Safety Victoria's is finalising Strengthening the Foundations: First Rolling Action Plan to the family violence 10 Year Industry Plan.
+- Family Safety Victoria's Centre for Workforce Excellence is finalising Strengthening the Foundations: First Rolling Action Plan to the family violence 10 Year Industry Plan.
 This will include initiatives to build the supply, knowledge and skills of the workforces that have a role in working with victims and perpetrators of family violence, including children.
 Initiatives will include accredited training courses for these workforces, and an attraction campaign and health and wellbeing framework for the specialist family violence workforce.

 - The Perpetrator Accountability Steering Committee, a dedicated inter-departmental governance committee, has been established to help strengthen the focus of perpetrator accountability across our reform work.